Valparaiso Beacons men's basketball: The post-Drew years

 On April 7, 2016, the school promoted former assistant coach Matt Lottich to the head coach position following Bryce Drew accepting the head coaching position at Vanderbilt on April 6, 2016.
 For the first time since 1988, a Drew was not the head coach at Valpo.
 In Lottich's first season, the Crusaders earned a share of the Horizon League regular season championship, but lost in the Horizon League tournament.
 They received a bid to the NIT where they lost in the first round.

 Following the season, Valparaiso agreed to join the Missouri Valley Conference after 10 years as a member of the Horizon League.
 The Crusaders were invited to replace Wichita State which left the league to join the American Athletic Conference.

+On April 7, 2023, Roger Powell Jr. was hired as the new head coach for Valparaiso.
+In August 2024, Lottich was hired as Associate Head Coach at Brown University.

 Postseason

 NCAA tournament results

 The Beacons have appeared in nine NCAA Tournaments.
 Their combined record is 2–9.